dtutila/midnight-dega/dao-contract/README.md

 ## On-Chain Integration Tests

-The [marketplace-registry-cli](marketplace-registry-cli) subdirectory also contains comprehensive on-chain integration tests that validate the marketplace registry contract functionality in a real blockchain environment.
+The [cli](cli) subdirectory also contains comprehensive on-chain integration tests that validate the DAO contract functionality in a real blockchain environment.

 ### Test Setup

-The integration tests are located in `marketplace-registry-cli/src/test-setup.ts` and provide automated setup for testing various scenarios:
+The integration tests are located in `cli/src/test-setup.ts` and provide automated setup for testing various scenarios:

 - **Contract Deployment**: Automatically deploys the marketplace registry contract to testnet
 - **Wallet Management**: Creates and funds multiple test wallets with different registration states